clrose503/RaspberryPi/README.md

    will light a yellow light signifying a warning.
 Finally, a 0 will turn off all lights.
 You can configure to include any number of lights and requests.

 9. To update the LED pins, the RPi will be continuously running the checkHealth.py application as AppDynamics updates the syntheticHealth.txt file via policy triggers.
-On your RPi, navigate to pi_project, edit checkHealth.py to have your URL, then run checkHealth.py via:
+On your RPi, navigate to RaspberryPi, edit checkHealth.py to have your URL, then run checkHealth.py via:

    ```python3 checkHealth.py```